Game rules

 Before the river, a soldier:

-- moves one square forward;
+- moves one square straight forward, onto an empty square;

-- captures in the same way;
+- captures the same way, one square straight forward;

-3.2.9.2 After the river
+3.2.6.3 After the river

 - A South side soldier has crossed the river once it reaches row 5 or beyond.